jappeace/jappeaceApplication/content/undeadlock-event-source.md

 The issue is concurrency,
 consider connection `A` and `B`:

-1. `A` opens a transaction and inserts a user, but has to do other stuff as well
+1. `A` opens a transaction and inserts a user, but has to do other projections and event insertions as well
 2. `B` opens a transaction and wants to insert an event, `B` has to wait until `A` completes.
-   This is because `A` made an update to the `event_last_applied` row `1`, which is locked until that transaction completes.
+   This is because `A` made an update to the `event_last_applied` on row `1`, as part of the insert event logic, which is locked until that transaction completes.
 3. `A` completes and releases the lock on row `1`.
 4. `B` can now complete as well.

 This is not a deadlock as long as A completes.
 `B` can wait a long time
-because our transactions can grow arbitrarily big.
+because our transactions can grow arbitrarily large.
-For example when we're inserting millions of rows of data, this can take up to half an hour.
+For example when we're inserting millions of rows of data, taking up half an hour.
-Which is far beyond the HTTP session length of 30 seconds, or whatever any user finds acceptable.
+Which is far beyond the HTTP session length of 30 seconds, or whatever length a user finds acceptable.
 This was indeed the production bug encountered at [supercede](https://supercede.com/).
 One user was doing pack ingestion, which involves reading millions of excell file rows, and the rest of the system became unusable because of that.
-We hadn't notice this before because our system only experiences light usage normally, and pack ingestation only happens once a year.

 ## Now what?
 At first I started with the most obvious solution.
 I re-grouped how even sourcing took place.
-If I put the even sourcing code to the end of the transaction, the event source table remained available for other transactions up till that point.
+If I put the even sourcing code at the end of the transaction in pack ingestion, the event source table remained available for other transactions up till that point.
 This worked!
-It worked for this transaction with pack ingestation, I didn't know if there were any other transactions like this in our code base.
+However it only worked for this transaction with pack ingestation,
+I didn't know if there were any other transactions like this in our code base.
-Furthermore, I had to bypass parts of the event sourcing API to work, for example I had to project events by hand, and insert events by hand.
-Something which was normally done by the internal library.
+Furthermore, I had to bypass parts of the event sourcing interface to make this work.
+For example, I had to project events by hand, and insert events by hand, rather then using the internal library.
-I decided this was a really bad precedence to set.
+I decided this was a bad precedence to set.
+I was afraid other engineers would copy this approach, when it wasn't necessary.
 So I went looking for other solutions.

 Another idea is that instead of doing the large transaction,